Hadron Collider Signatures of Lepton Number Violation in the Type II Seesaw Model

 where $m_\nu = \text{diag}(m_1,m_2,m_3)$ contains the light neutrino masses and $V$ is the PMNS mixing matrix.
-Eq.~\eqref{eq:Yukawa} also results in the decays of $\Delta^{++}$ to two same-sign charged leptons, with the decay rate to flavours $i,j$ given by
+The singly charged $\Delta^+$ and pseudo-scalar $\chi_\Delta$ components mix with the SM would-be Goldstones, while the neutral component $\Delta^0$ mixes with the SM Higgs $h$ with a small mixing of order $v_\Delta/v$.
+Eq.~\eqref{eq:Yukawa} also results in the decays of $\Delta^{++}$ to two same-sign charged leptons, with